duration: Six Day Ride

 Six spectacular Day Rides in panoramic California

-Your last day ride takes you trough a remote desert in a full moon!
+Your last day ride takes you trough a remote desert on a full moon!
 We find also some opportunities during some sections to go for a canter.

-Riders find the opportunity if they wish to be hands on: tack and untack, wash and take care their own horses, before and after the rides.
-Also they are welcome help with feeding, trimming, or participate in other horse related activity’s- if they wish.
+Riders can be if they wish to be hands on: tack and untack, wash and take care their own horses, before and after the rides.
+Also they are welcome help with feeding, trimming, or participate in other horse related activity’s.